sammigachuhi/my_django/docs/20-geodjango-leaflet.md

 ## Configure templates

-We want one to be led to the webmap when they click a link within the `responses.html` file.
+We want a webmap to appear when the user clicks on a link in the `responses.html` file.

 Right under the `<p></p>` tags of *Crops grown:* value, insert the following `<a></a>` tag.